michaelkleinhenz/tk102b-server/README.md

 # Launching the service

-Set the configuration parameters in config.json (an example is provided.
+Set the configuration parameters in config.json (an example is provided).
+You can get a Google Maps API Key from the Google Developers Console (use Google).
+Make sure you have enabled the "Maps API for JavaScript" for your API key.
 Then launch the server with

 ```
 node server.js